 Hekla volcano is one of the most famous and active volcanoes in Iceland.
-In the Middle Ages, it was known as 'The Gateway to Hell' due to its regular and explosive eruptions throughout this period.
-It is also one of Iceland's least predictable volcanoes, however, with intervals between eruptions lasting anywhere between nine and 121 years.
+It was known as 'The Gateway to Hell' due to its regular and explosive eruptions throughout this period in the Middle Ages.
+However, it is also one of Iceland's least predictable volcanoes, with intervals between eruptions lasting anywhere between nine and 121 years.

-Since settlement, it has caused havoc on a number of occasions, spewing out millions of tonnes of tephra at a time.
-1104 was the date of its most powerful eruption, though its eruptions in 1300, 1693 and 1845 were more destructive in terms of damage to livestock, buildings and human life.
+Since settlement, it has caused havoc on many occasions, spewing out millions of tephra tonnes at a time.
+1104 was the date of its most powerful eruption, though its eruptions in 1300, 1693, and 1845 were more destructive in damage to livestock, buildings, and human life.

 The last eruption was on the 26th of February in 2000, but it was relatively minor.

-One of Iceland's most powerful and explosive volcanoes, Katla, has been rumbling for years; scientists put out warnings every few months to notify the public of increased activity, and to remind them that the volcano is long overdue.
-Connected to Eyjafjallajökull's system, it usually goes off within a few years of its neighbour, to dramatic results.
+One of Iceland's most powerful and explosive volcanoes, Katla, has been rumbling for years; scientists put out warnings every few months to notify the public of increased activity and remind them that the volcano is long overdue.
+Connected to Eyjafjallajökull's system, it usually goes off within a few years of its neighbor, to dramatic results.

 Photo by Jón Óskar Hauksson

-Snæfellsjökull is one of Iceland's most visited, famous and beloved volcanoes.
-Located on the tip of the Snæfellsnes Peninsula, it provides a dramatic backdrop to many sites in the area, and is a National Park in its own right for its beauty.
+Snæfellsjökull is one of Iceland's most visited, famous, and beloved volcanoes.
+Located on the Snæfellsnes Peninsula's tip, it provides a dramatic backdrop to many sites in the area and is a National Park in its own right for its beauty.

 Perhaps more curiously, the volcano has drawn attention from those with a belief in the paranormal.
 In fact, it was believed by thousands that at midnight on November 5th, 1992, aliens would use it as a landing site.
 A huge crowd gathered, including camera crews from around the world, for what turned out luckily to be a rather uneventful night.